tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

 stock.
 Once determined, the inventory valuation amount is then incorporated into a company's overall value.

-In Odoo, this process can be conducted manually— by warehouse employees physically counting the products— or automatically through the database.
+In CoquiAPPs, this process can be conducted manually— by warehouse employees physically counting the products— or automatically through the database.

 .. seealso::